 Traveling in small groups is a perfect fit for traveling in a pandemic - even one that is hopefully on its way out!
 Fortunately, for the majority of the time, you'll be outdoors, traveling with just a few other folks.
 But even in our small groups, we travel in small planes and vehicles on these trips, and so during the travel time when we're restricted to inside the vehicle, we'll be asking our guests and staff to wear masks.
-We will not be requiring masks in the case of a single traveling group or family, but in the case of multiple groups we'll be masking up when we are on the vehicles or planes.

 We've been traveling with the smallest groups in the industry for many years.
 Great Alaska Adventure itineraries are truly an independent style of group travel.
 There will be no huge groups watching out of a window- your adventures will be up close and personal.
 Many of the locations we visit are not well suited for larger groups, so we've always traveled that way!
 And now, it just happens to be a great way to travel during the summer of 2021.